WordPress Speed Tutorials & Reviews

 Hostinger

-Scams/fake reviews (check Reddit).
-Based out of Lithuania with lots of hidden limits, poor support, and common issues related to their DNS and email.
+Based in Lithuania with many scams/fake reviews (check Reddit), hidden limits, poor support, and issues related to their billing, DNS, and email.

 GoDaddy

-I hate seeing people getting taken advantage of by their upsells & overpriced services.
+Too many people are getting taken advantage of by their upsells & overpriced services.
 It’s likely just the start of your problems, so run while you can.

 Bluehost